auramagi/SwiftWebVTT/Deduplication.md

 ## Why?

 YouTube uses a different native format (SRV3) for captions, but their servers are able to convert to several different formats including WebVTT.
-However, for their ASR (automatic speech recognition) captions, when converting YouTube bakes in a presentation to simulate vertical wiping of captions line-by-line.
+However, for their ASR (automatic speech recognition) captions, upon conversion YouTube bakes in a presentation style to simulate vertical wiping of captions line-by-line.
 This results in duplicate cues, which is not an issue when presenting caption-by-caption, but makes content unreadable when extracting all text or presenting all captions at once.

 ## What?